MLHale/CYBR8950/projects/undergrad-milestone3.md

 **Total 200 points.**

 ## Presentation
-You will be expected to present your Final Milestone to the class on our final day.
-There may be external guests present as well.
-A project presentation agenda will be released before the presentation day.
-Project teams will have 25 minutes to present, this time should include a few minutes (2-5 mins) to address questions.
+You will be expected to present your Final Milestone to the class via a recorded videa.
+The video will be due on the day of our official final (published on the UNO website).
+The video may be watched by external guests - so please address an audience beyond just the instructor.
+Videos should be no longer than 30 minutes.

 Your presentation should cover:
  * High level goals, initial scope, and adjustment to scope (keep it succinct)